-We highlight several topics of importance for the development of new understanding of computation: natural computation (physical computation), interactivity, concurrency and distributedness as fundamental for computational modeling of information processing systems such as living organisms and their networks.
+We have been exploring the connections between life, cognition, and intelligence in the framework of natural info computation.
+We highlighted several topics of importance for the development of a new understanding of computation: natural computation (embodied, physical computation), interactivity, concurrency, and distributedness as fundamental for the computational modeling of information processing systems such as living organisms and their networks.

-The new developments in modeling are needed to support this generalized framework for cognitive architectures.
-In such a way, we will achieve a better understanding of computation as information processing mechanisms of cognition and intelligence on different levels of organization in nature.
+New developments in modeling are needed to support this generalized framework for cognitive architectures.
+A better understanding of the mechanisms of natural computing has promising applications in biology, medicine, robotics, and other domains of computing.